Specified Transaction - ISDA Provision

 2002 ISDA Master Agreement

-A Jolly Contrarian owner’s manual
+A Jolly Contrarian owner’s manual™

-Section Specified Transaction in full
+Specified Transaction in all its glory

 Related agreements and comparisons

-Resources and navigation
+Resources and Navigation

 Specified Transactions are those financial markets transactions between you and your counterparty other than those under the present ISDA Master Agreement, default under which justifies the wronged party closing out the present ISDA.
 “Specified Transactions” therefore specifically exclude Transactions under the ISDA itself for the sensible reason that a default under those is covered by by Failure to Pay or Deliver and Breach of Obligation.
 It might lead to a perverse result if misadventure under an ISDA Master Agreement Transaction which did not otherwise amount to an Event of Default, became one purely as a result of the DUST provision, however unlikely that may be.

 - Oh, look!
 Anyone remember Enron?
 Anyone feeling nostalgic for the good old days when men were men, fraud was fraud, financial accountants were profit centres and anything seemed possible?
 No?